-What Is Reverse Osmosis Water?
-Is It Safe to Drink?
+Is Reverse Osmosis (RO) Water Safe to Drink?

 The short answer is yes.
 However, the process of reverse osmosis also removes beneficial minerals, such as iron, potassium, calcium, cobalt, and manganese.